- Publisher: Curl Up Press

 - Available in: Ebook, Paperback, Audiobook in English.
-Other rights available.
+All other rights available.

 - ISBN: 978-1-912105-59-5